Learning from All Vehicles: Learning from All Vehicles

 \subsection{Learning to plan motion from all vehicles}

 \lblsec{mplan} The motion planner uses the output of the perception system to predict a series of future waypoints describing positions the vehicles should steer towards.
 Here, we propose a novel two-stage motion planner that combines geometric GPS targets and discrete high-level commands.
 We use a standard RNN formulation~\cite{lee2017desire,Prakash2021CVPR} to predict $n=10$ future waypoints $y_1, \ldots, y_n \in \mathbb{R}^2$.
+We use $n=20$ for our second leaderboard submission.
 The motion planner uses a high-level command $c$ and intermediate GNSS coordinate goal $g \in \mathbb{R}^2$ to perform different driving maneuvers.
 In CARLA, GNSS goals are sampled every 50-100 meters and contain a measurement error of around one meter.
 Possible high-level commands $c$ include \textit{turn-left}, \textit{turn-right}, \textit{go-straight}, \textit{follow-lane}, \textit{change-lane-to-left}, \textit{change-lane-to-right}.

 Let $M(\hat f, c): \rightarrow \mathbb{R}^{n \times 2}$ be the motion planner conditioned on high-level command $c$ and warped features $\hat{f}$ for the Region of Interest (RoI) at the location and orientation of the vehicle in question.
 For all vehicles, we observe their future trajectory to obtain supervision for future waypoints $y$.
 For the ego-vehicle, the simulator provides a ground truth high-level command $\hat c$ and provides sufficient supervision to train the motion planner